yschroe/chessalyzer.js/README.md

     -   For game-typed trackers:
         `data` is an object that contains `{key: value}` entries, where `key` is the property in the PGN (e.g. `'WhiteElo'`, case sensitive) and `value` is the respective value of the property.
 The property `data.moves` is an array that contains the moves of the game in standard algebraic notation.

+-   `add(tracker)`:
+    Function that is only required for multithreading.
+This function gets passed a Tracker object of the same type.
+In the function you need to define how the statistics of two trackers are added together.
+See [Multithreaded analyses section](<#-Multithreaded-analyses-(New-in-1.1.0)>) for an example.

 ## Visualisation

 Please note that chessalyzer.js only provides the raw data of the analyses.
 If you want to visualize the data you will need a separate library.
 The following examples were created with my fork of [chessboardjs](https://github.com/PeterPain/heatboard.js) with added heatmap functionality.